4 tips to mind your mental health

 In fact, your mental health can play a critical role in your physical health.
 Stress, anxiety and other manifestations of mental and emotional distress can trigger physiological responses in your body that may erode your health over time.
 For example, if you’re continually under a high level of stress, chances are your blood pressure runs higher than it should, and that in turn poses a risk for heart disease and related conditions.

-As you turn the page toward 2024, renew your commitment to self-care and managing your mental health with these tips:
+Make the commitment to self-care and managing your mental health with these tips:

 1. Set realistic goals.
 Having something to work toward and look forward to is a healthy way to occupy your mind.
 Decide what you’d like to achieve this year and identify milestones toward your ultimate goal.
 Celebrating when you achieve each milestone can keep you motivated and help measure your progress along the way.